- The Asia and Pacific Region has the second highest HIV prevalence in the world.

 The HIV epidemic varies widely from country to country and within certain countries depending on context.
 This highlights the importance of tailoring responses to each country context.
 UNAIDS suggests that a ‘location and population’ approach would maximise the impact of scarce resources.5

 Progress in tackling the epidemic varies by geographical area.
 The epidemics in South and South-East Asia are decreasing, while in East Asia, HIV infections are rising.6

 Key affected populations who are at higher risk of HIV must be the focus of the HIV response in Asia and Pacific if the epidemic is to be controlled.7 8 Creating supportive and safe environments for these groups to seek help and access services is critical.

 Men who have sex with men

 Men who have sex with men are one of the key affected populations in Asia and the Pacific.
-In 2015, HIV prevalence among men who have sex with men was higher than 5% in nine of the 19 countries that reported data.9
+In 2016, HIV prevalence among men who have sex with men was higher than 5% in ten of the 21 countries that reported data.9

 HIV prevalence among men who have sex with men is particularly high across urban areas.10 Cities such as Bangkok in Thailand, Yangon in Myanmar and Yogyakarta in Indonesia have estimated HIV prevalence rates of between 20% and 29%.11